 The Board determined a number of years ago that the best value approach to managing and maintaining the properties, dealing with administrative tasks and the regulatory matters required for a registered provider was through the appointment of a managing agent.
 This was instead of direct employment of staff or the use of volunteers.
 By adopting this approach the range of skills, knowledge and IT systems at the disposal of the Association was significantly increased.
 Harrogate Housing Association Limited, a local registered provider itself, was appointed into this role.
 It provides a local office base, manages the repairs service, collects and administers rents and deals with all day to day tenant contact.
 It also provides administrative, accountancy/financial support and Company Secretarial services to the Association and Board.
-The fee charged by the Managing Agent is reviewed regularly with the next review due during the current year for commencement on 1 April 2020.
-The growth in the number of properties managed by the Managing Agent and the fixed nature of its overhead costs are expected to produce a per property reduction in its fee.
+The fee charged by the Managing Agent is reviewed regularly.
+In line with expectations the Board are pleased to report that the fee to be charged by the Managing Agent from 1 April 2020 has reduced by 9.3% from the current level recognising the growth in the number of properties managed by them and the fixed nature of their overhead costs.

-This approach has also enabled the Association to "piggy back" with Harrogate Housing Association Limited to secure a cost effective repairs service which would not be available to it on its own.
+Using a managing agent has enabled the Association to "piggy back" with Harrogate Housing Association Limited to secure a cost effective repairs service which would not be available to it on its own.
 For example, both organisations use the same 24 hour emergency gas service and repairs company and the Association pays the same rates as Harrogate Housing Association Limited which has many more properties.
 The Association is also able to utilise the Harrogate Housing Association Limited 24 hour on call service and its approved contractors list for repairs.
 This list includes local trades people who do not charge VAT which results in savings as the VAT is an expense and not recoverable.
 By operating this way the Association is able to secure better rates than would be possible by working in isolation.